testourii/Efficient-massive-multimedia-stream-processing-System/README.md

  Here, we’ll be streaming from the web cam, so no additional arguments are needed. but the second consumer will not work as we didn't run the flink project yet.

  ### Running Flink project
- Finally, we need to import the flink project with IntelliJ IDE and then, install dependencies and run it.
+ Finally, we need to import the flink project with IntelliJ IDE and then, install dependencies and run StreamingJob.java under Flink-part/src/main/java/jar/ .

 ## References